ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 If the session state is `registered`, the user will be shown the registered data (maye with an option to change them via re-registration) and informed that a second factor needs to be created.
 If the user confirms, the state progresses to `needs-totp-token`.

-The frontend then uses the `POST /totp-token` endpoint to create a provisioning UR, presents it in form of a QR code to the user and asks the user to scan the QR code using an authenticator app.
+The frontend then uses the `POST /totp-token` endpoint to create a provisioning URL, presents it in form of a QR code to the user and asks the user to scan the QR code using an authenticator app.
 It should also show a button or link to display the secret as text as fallback for manually entering the secret and as backup code.

 The frontend should recommend using Aegis (for Android) or 2FAS (for Android and iOS) as authenticator apps.
 The authenticators provided by Microsoft and Google (both are available for Android and iOS) can also be mentioned, since some users may already have them installed.
 However, the Google authenticator should not be explicitly recommended, since it does not require unlocking the phone and therefore is less secure.
 The also popular Authy should not be recommend at all, since it stores the secrets in the cloud and does not provide a means for the user to retrieve them, which makes it impossible to migrate them to another app.